 - Marketing- Develop programs that contribute to demand and lead generation within the territory.

-Download our Territory Alignment Tool to get started reviewing your current areas and track various data such as employees assigned and your sales plan.
+Use our Territory Alignment Tool to get started reviewing your current areas and track various data such as employees assigned and your sales plan.

+You can also check out other ways to further enable your sales team by downloading SBI’s 2020 How to Make Your Number Workbook or explore our Sales Strategy insights.
 Contact us to get in touch with an expert that can help you create a world-class model that leads to optimal territories.